Learn the basics of process documentation & some helpful tips to set one up for success.

 Process documentation is the method of recording, mapping, and describing business processes as they are being executed by staff members.
 It is designed to help employees and managers gain a better understanding of process workflows—essential for determining opportunities for optimizing performance and operational agility.

 Although procedures and policies are referenced within the process documentation, it is important to note that process documentation is not the same as documenting procedures and policies.
 Whilst documentation of procedures and policies outline step-by-step directions and guidelines or laws for carrying out a process, process documentation outlines the necessary activities needed for completing the process or task from beginning to end.

 Whether your organization is looking to create new processes or refine existing ones, it is crucial to have processes documented.
 Process documentation serves as a roadmap for the organization.
-While it may be a task that’s seemingly tedious and time consuming, it actually provides organizations a number of benefits, some of which are:
+While it may be a task that’s seemingly tedious and time-consuming, it actually provides organizations with a number of benefits, some of which are:

 Simply put, process documentation becomes valuable for standardizing and scaling operations.

 To better visualize the tasks involved in creating a successful process documentation, below is a brief overview of its 5 stages: